Market cap of cbdMD Inc [YCBD] reaches 2.78M – now what?

-cbdMD Inc [AMEX: YCBD] gained 21.41% on the last trading session, reaching $0.91 price per share at the time.
+cbdMD Inc [AMEX: YCBD] slipped around 0.0 points on Monday, while shares priced at $0.91 at the close of the session, down 0.00%.
 The company report on February 13, 2024 at 4:10 PM that cbdMD Reduces Year over Year Net Loss from Operations by $3.0 Million.

 cbdMD leads with Strategic Improvements and is Building Momentum with ATRx Line.